By:

 2. The Red Sea, Egypt

-The Red Sea hosts an underwater paradise in the northeastern part of Africa renowned for its stunning coral reefs and marine life.
-Schools of colorful fish, sea turtles, and dolphins are just a few of the many species that call the Red Sea home.
+The Red Sea hosts an underwater paradise in the northeastern part of Africa: schools of colorful fish, sea turtles, and dolphins are just a few of the many species that call this area home.
 The sea is relatively narrow and deep, with steep walls and canyons providing a perfect habitat for its 1,000 species of fish and 200 species of coral.

-The warm, clear waters of the Red Sea offer an ideal environment for coral growth, and visitors can witness a splash of color and activity with every dive or snorkel excursion.
-The reef system is also a popular destination for wreck diving, with many historic shipwrecks lying in its depths, adding an extra layer of intrigue and excitement to the underwater experience.
+The warm, clear waters of the Red Sea offer an ideal environment for coral growth, and great views for every dive or snorkel excursion.
+The reef system is also a popular destination for wreck diving, with many historic shipwrecks lying in its depths.

 3. The Maldives

-An archipelago of 26 atolls and a true tropical paradise in the Indian Ocean, the Maldives are home to some of the most pristine coral reefs in the world.
-The warm, crystal-clear waters make it a popular destination for snorkeling and diving.
+An archipelago of 26 atolls and a true tropical paradise in the Indian Ocean, the Maldives are home to pristine coral reefs, and are of course a popular destination for snorkeling and diving.

 You’ll find 250 species of coral here, as well as tons of fish, whale sharks, manta rays, turtles, and much more.
 The area is unfortunately quite vulnerable to climate change, making the reefs quite fragile and in need of greater protection—if you’re interested in sustainable and responsible tourism, there are tour operators that specialize in travel here, offering fantastic vacations with as little negative impact on the environment as possible.